wangyi-fudan/Eleya/README.md

 It is coded by cuda C++ from scratch using my own tiny deep learning framework and was trained on an A100 GPU for 41 days now.

+I estimate that the power of Eleya should be similar to that of GPT-2.

 # Dr. Wang Yi (王一)

 School of Life Sciences, Fudan University